Study options

 • Master’s thesis (30 ECTS)

-All the programme's common courses and major courses are intended to be completed during the first year.
-The second year is dedicated to elective studies and the Master’s thesis.
+Most of the major courses are intended to be completed during the first year.
+The second year is dedicated mainly to elective studies and the Master’s thesis.
 You can choose practically any combination of elective courses – from Aalto as well as other universities in Finland and abroad – that supports your studies and suits your interests.
+More information on the programme content and curriculum can be found in the Student guide.

 In this programme, teaching methods vary from lectures to energy system simulations and project works carried out in collaboration with the industry and other Aalto schools, such as Business and Chemical Engineering.